Crime Museum: Loans

-Though the 2015–2016 exhibition and a 2025-2026 exhibition at the Metropolitan Police Museum have been the only times a large number of exhibits have been displayed to the general public, individual objects have been loaned to exhibitions at other museums in 2019–2020.
+Though the 2015–2016 exhibition and 2025-2026 and 2026-2027 exhibitions at the Metropolitan Police Museum have been the only times a large number of exhibits have been displayed to the general public, individual objects have been loaned to exhibitions at other museums in 2019–2020.
 This included objects from Leatherslade Farm in a Great Train Robbery exhibition at the Postal Museum and a cigarette lighter with a hidden compartment from the Krogers in a GCHQ exhibition at the Science Museum, whilst exhibits from the trial of Roger Casement have been on loan to Kerry County Museum since 2016.

 In other media

 In 1951 British commercial radio producer Harry Alan Towers produced a radio series hosted by Orson Welles called The Black Museum, inspired by the catalogue of items on display.
 Each week, the programme featured an item from the museum and a dramatization of the story surrounding the object to the macabre delight of audiences.
 Often mistakenly cited as a BBC production, Towers commercially syndicated the programme throughout the English-speaking world.
 The American radio writer Wyllis Cooper also wrote and directed a similar anthology for NBC that ran at the same time in the U. S. called Whitehall 1212, for the telephone number of Scotland Yard.
 The program debuted on 18 November 1951, and was hosted by Chief Superintendent John Davidson, curator of the Black Museum.